 Of course, you can also use fresh tuna in other dishes too.
 Using fresh tuna in a Nicoise Salad will take it to another level.
-Or combine it with asparagus, baby corn and a little cream for a divine Tuna and Asparagus Pasta.
+Or combine it with asparagus, baby corn and a little cream for a divine Creamy Tuna Pasta with Asparagus.

 Stay in touch